dadmannwalking/plugbot/README.md

 `!pb_filters list` replies with a list of all currently active key phrases.

-`!pb_filters add <phrase>` adds the given phrase to the current list of key phrases. **Please note** the following ruleset applies to key phrases:
+`!pb_filters add <phrase>` adds the given phrase to the current list of key phrases. **Please note** that all added phrases are case-insensitive.
+Additionally, if keywords are provided, at least one match is required to be a valid repostable message, but if no keywords are provided, no messages will be filtered and all messages matching all other criteria will be reposted.
-- All phrases are case-insensitive
-- If keywords are provided, at least one match is required to be a valid repostable message
-- If no keywords are provided, no messages will be filtered

 `!pb_filters remove <phrase>` replies with a list of all currently active key phrases.